Are Shade Sails A Good Choice For Keeping You Cool?

 It’s pretty obvious that shade sails can provide much-needed shade for your outdoor living spaces during the heat of the day.
 They become very useful during the summer months.
 But they’re also much more dynamic than other methods of providing shade.

-Shade Sails are a good choice for keeping your outdoor living space cool because they cover large areas, they’re sturdy, easy to install, and they tend to be made of environmentally sound materials.
-Not to mention, they come in many different colors and sizes, so can fit most aesthetics.
+Shade Sails are a good choice for keeping your outdoor living space cool.
+They cover large areas, they’re sturdy and easy to install.
+Also, most manufacturers use environmentally sound materials.
+They come in many colors and sizes, so can fit most aesthetics.

-There are several benefits to installing shade sails on your property, but they must be weighed against the price and limitations.
+There are several benefits to installing shade sails on your property, but keep in mind the price and limitations.
 Let me explain.

 Shade Sails Cover Large Areas

 High-quality shade sails can block out 99% of harmful UV rays from the sun.
 They usually come with a 10-year warranty against solar degradation.
-But all in all, the construction usually lasts 5 – 8 years.
+But the construction usually lasts 5–8 years.
 You can get these things in triangles and in rectangles.
 There has to be at least a 15° slope to encourage water runoff.

 Other types of cover can’t help with pools.
-They have to be attached to permanent structures or they’re designed to be placed on a pole and have to be erected with that pole as the central support.
-Sails can be either attached to structure walls or just to well-installed and sturdy columns or poles all around the pool you’re trying to shade.
+They have to be attached to permanent structures or can be placed on a pole and have to be erected with that pole as the central support.
+You can attach sails to structure walls or just to well-installed and sturdy columns or poles all around the pool you’re trying to shade.

 Shade Sails Are Sturdy in Windy Conditions